 Some futurologists and industry experts predict that in years to come, mobile phones will become remote controls for our whole lives, while others forecast that in the future mobile phones will literally run our lives for us.

 And with the Nothing Phone launching this year, the future of smartphones might be a lot closer than you think.

 One thing’s for certain: the technology involved in mobile phones and mobile networks has developed so rapidly over the last few years, it's going to be an exciting ride.

 From Star Wars to Ironman, holograms have long been a regular feature in sci-fi and futuristic fantasy films.
-But how close are we to being able to having touch-free technology on smartphones?
+But new prototypes being developed have shown that the technology isn't as far-fetched as you'd think.

 As the name suggests, the HoloFlex is both holographic and flexible, allowing users to bend the handset to view the 3D display from different angles and interact with the images on screen.

 Touted as the world’s first holographic, flexible smartphone, the HoloFlex is still in development and won’t be available any time soon.

 By tracking the rate of growth and how mobile phone statistics have changed over time, some experts believe that mobiles will change the way we learn and teach.